craigbox/upstream-ambient-egress/README.md

     group: gateway.networking.k8s.io
   action: ALLOW
   rules:
+  # Our admin application can access /ip and /anything
+  - from:
+    - source:
+        principals: ["cluster.local/ns/client/sa/sleep"]
+    to:
+    - operation:
+        methods: ["GET"]
+        paths: ["/ip", "/anything"]
-  # All egress is only allowed to access /anything
+  # All other egress is only allowed to access /anything
   - to:
     - operation:
         methods: ["GET"]